Tenant's Right to Possession

-The landlord is required to assure that the tenant may have possession of the premises at the beginning of the lease term.
+The landlord is required to assure that the tenant has possession of the premises at the beginning of the lease term.

-If the landlord fails to provide tenant with possession at the beginning of the term, tenant will not owe any rent until he is able to take possession.
-If tenant chooses, he may cancel the lease if he so notifies the landlord in writing before he is able to take possession of the premises.
+If the landlord fails to provide tenant with possession at the beginning of the term, tenant will not owe any rent until they take possession.
+If the tenant is not able to take possession at the start of the term, the tenant may cancel the lease by providing written notice.
 The landlord must then return to tenant any money or property given as security deposit, prepaid rent, or other deposit.

 Right of Entry by Landlord and Tenant's Right to Privacy

 The tenant has a reasonable right of privacy; that is, the landlord does not have the right to enter the premises at any time and for any reason.
-If the landlord does this, he may be guilty of trespassing.
+If the landlord does this, it may be trespassing.

 However, the landlord has a right of reasonable entry for such purposes as to inspect the premises, make repairs, show the premises to a prospective new tenant, etc. Except in case of emergency, landlords are advised to notify the tenant and reach a mutually acceptable agreement about the specific time of entry.